lwojcik/sc2pte-panel-frontend/README.md

 This is an official repository of [StarCraft II Profile Twitch Extension](https://sc2pte.lukem.net/).

+For current status see [the kanban board of the project](https://github.com/orgs/lukemsc/projects/1)

 ## Setup

 To run a local server you need Node.js, preferably LTS version.